 If you do succumb to a cough, a simple mug of hot water with honey and lemon can help to ease your symptoms.

-Some people also choose to take a supplement containing curcumin extract, such as the Curcumin complex offered by The Really Healthy Company, which is thought to have a range of important health benefits, not least of which is its antioxidant and anti-inflammatory properties.
+Some people also choose to take a supplement containing curcumin extract, such as the Curcumin complex offered by The Really Healthy Company, which is thought to have a range of important health benefits, not least of which are its antioxidant and anti-inflammatory properties.

-Supplementing your diet with a high-quality curcumin product could, therefore, be just what you need to help your body shake off that seasonal cough or cold.
+Supplementing your diet with a high-quality curcumin product could therefore be just what you need to help your body shake off that seasonal cough or cold.